-Clearly an important source of rising inequality since 1968 has been the sharp increase in the number of families headed by women.
-In 2006, the median income of families headed by married couples was 2.4 times that of families headed by women with no spouse present.
-The percentage of families headed by women with no spouse present has more than doubled since 1968 and is thus contributing to increased inequality across households.
+Clearly, an important source of rising inequality since 1968 has been the sharp increase in the number of families headed by women.
+In 2010, the median income of families headed by married couples was 2.5 times that of families headed by women without a spouse.
+The percentage of families headed by women with no spouse present has nearly doubled since 1968 and is thus contributing to increased inequality across households.